trbaxter/Old-Projects/README.md

-This is a collection of coding projects and miscellaneous programming work I've completed over the past several years.\
+This is a collection of coding projects and miscellaneous programming work I've worked on.\
 Details on the contents of each folder are provided below.

 <br>